matbo87/snes9x_3ds/README.md

 ## Purpose:

 This fork adds several features to bubble2k's great implementation, giving you more options to enjoy your game collection.
 It's built with recent versions of devkitARM (r62) and libctru (2.2.2).
-See [Building from source](#building-from-source)) for more info.
+See [Building from source](#building-from-source) for more info.
 Feedback and bug reports are welcome.
 Help with development is also welcome.

 ## Main features:

 * Game thumbnails (boxart, title, gameplay)
-* Borders (Bezels) for each game
+* Border (bezel) and second screen image (cover) for each game
-* Game cover for second screen
+* Themes
 * Improved cheat menu
 * Retroarch-ish folder structure to keep game collections clean
 * Swap screen and more hotkey options